SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Layer-level Dynamic Token Pruning

-To preserve the most important tokens in layers, we propose an importance scoring mechanism that leverages attention scores and layer confidence across transformer layers to prune tokens within layers.
+To preserve the most important tokens in layers, we propose dynamic importance scoring mechanism that leverages attention scores and layer confidence across LLM layers to prune tokens within layers.

-\subsubsection{Importance Score Formulation}
+\subsection{Importance Score Formulation}

 The token importance score is initialized for the remaining visual tokens after static token pruning and subsequently updated in the target transformer layers.
-The importance score $s_i^{(l)}$ takes into account both the relative importance weight of tokens and the layer contribution.
-Therefore, we compute the importance score $s_i^{(l)}$ for each token $t_i$ in the remaining visual token set $T$ based on two key components:
+The importance score $s_i^{(l)}$ takes into account both the relative importance weight of tokens and the layer contribution:

-where $\omega_{\text{rank},i}^{(l)}$ denotes rank-based weight reflecting the token's relative importance in attention ranking, $\omega_{\text{conf}}^{(l)}$ denotes layer confidence score measuring the layer's reliability
+where $\omega_{\text{rank},i}^{(l)}$ denotes \textit{rank-based weight} reflecting the token's relative importance in attention ranking, $\omega_{\text{conf}}^{(l)}$ denotes \textit{layer confidence score} measuring the layer's reliability

-\paragraph{Rank-based Weight} For each attention head, tokens are ranked based on their attention scores.
+\textbf{Rank-based Weight} \ \ \ For each attention head, visual tokens are ranked based on their image-to-text attention scores in~\eqref{eq:attention_score}.
 To emphasize the contribution of the most important tokens while maintaining a smooth decay in influence, we introduce a rank-based weighting scheme.
 This weight is defined as:

-where $\text{rank}_i^{(l)}$ is the attention ranking of token $t_i$ in layer $l$ and $\sigma(x)$ denotes the sigmoid function, which amplifies the differences between token rankings by mapping them to a smooth range, ensuring that higher-ranked tokens receive significantly more emphasis
+where $\text{rank}_i^{(l)}$ is the attention ranking of token $t_i$ in layer $l$ and $\sigma(x)$ denotes the sigmoid function, which amplifies the differences between token rankings by mapping them to a smooth range, ensuring that higher-ranked tokens receive significantly more emphasis.

-\paragraph{Layer Confidence Score} Not all layers contribute to the global importance equally.
-The layer confidence measures the reliability of attention patterns in each layer:
+\textbf{Layer Confidence Score} \ \ Inspired by~\cite{zhang2025attention}, in Transformer layers, high attention entropy indicates a dispersed attention distribution, where the model fails to concentrate on salient tokens.
+As shown in Figure~\ref{fig:entropy}, we observe that the attention entropy across layers in our VLA model varies significantly with depth, suggesting that different layers contribute unequally to identifying globally important information.

-where $\mu_{\text{attn}}^{(l)}$ and $\sigma_{\text{attn}}^{(l)}$ are the mean and standard deviation of attention weights in layer $l$, respectively.
-The mean of attention weights reflects the overall strength of focus in a layer, while the standard deviation indicates the consistency of the attention pattern.
-By combining both, the confidence score rewards layers with strong and stable attention, while penalizing those with high variability or weak responses.
+We posit that layers with low entropy, focused attention are more reliable for token importance estimation.
+Let $A_{ij}^{(l)}$ denote the attention weight from text query token $i$ to image key token $j$ in layer $l$ of the image-to-text attention.
+The average attention entropy is computed as: